 Automation Use Cases Are Expanding

 We mentioned that about half of all IT teams increased automation in 2020.
-That figure is expected to almost double in 2021: 3Gem’s research found that 78% of IT teams will increase automation in 2021 (compared to 48% in 2020), while Bain & Company also expects the number of organizations scaling their automation to double, sooner rather than later.
+That figure is expected to almost double in 2022: 3Gem’s research found that 78% of IT teams increased automation in 2021 (compared to 48% in 2020), while Bain & Company also expects the number of organizations scaling their automation to double, sooner rather than later.

 Again, much of this is directly attributable to digital transformation.
 The pandemic forced organizations to transform their services and operations.
 In many cases, this created new efficiencies and improved customer experiences — for example, remote work, lights out manufacturing, contactless groceries, and telemedicine.